rexrainbow/phaser3-rex-notes/docs/docs/tween.md

             - `scene.tweens.stagger([startValue, endValue], {grid: [gridWidth, gridHeight], from: 'center'})`
             - `scene.tweens.stagger([startValue, endValue], {grid: [gridWidth, gridHeight], from: 'center', ease: 'cubic.inout'})`
 - `duration` : The duration of the tween
-    - A number, for all targets
-    - A callback function :
-        ```javascript
-        function(target, targetKey, value, targetIndex, totalTargets, tween) {
-            return duration;
-        }
-        ```
-    - A callback function, built via stagger builder
 - `ease` : The ease function used by the tween
 - `easeParams` : The parameters to go with the ease function (if any)
 - `hold` : The time the tween will pause before running a yoyo
-    - A number, for all targets
-    - A callback function :
-        ```javascript
-        function(target, targetKey, value, targetIndex, totalTargets, tween) {
-            return hold;
-        }
-        ```
-    - A callback function, built via stagger builder
 - `repeat` : The number of times the tween will repeat itself (a value of 1 means the tween will play twice, as it repeated once)
-    - A number, for all targets
-    - A callback function :
-        ```javascript
-        function(target, targetKey, value, targetIndex, totalTargets, tween) {
-            return duration;
-        }
-        ```
-    - A callback function, built via stagger builder
 - `repeatDelay` : The time the tween will pause for before starting a repeat.
 The tween holds in the start state.
-    - A number, for all targets
-    - A callback function :
-        ```javascript
-        function(target, targetKey, value, targetIndex, totalTargets, tween) {
-            return duration;
-        }
-        ```
-    - A callback function, built via stagger builder
 - `yoyo` : boolean - Does the tween reverse itself (yoyo) when it reaches the end?
 - `flipX` : flip X the GameObject on tween end
 - `flipY` : flip Y the GameObject on tween end